regal/regal/README.md

 ## Introduction

-The **Regal Game Library** is a TypeScript package designed for games that are built on the [**Regal Framework**](https://github.com/regal/about), a project designed to help developers bring text-driven games and story experiences to players in exciting new ways.
+The **Regal Game Library** is the official TypeScript library used by games on the [**Regal Framework**](https://github.com/regal/about), a project designed to help developers bring text-driven games and story experiences to players in exciting new ways.

-This library is a package on npm titled `regal`.

 ## Status